Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 young Bob Wilber.

-caused the tour to be cut short and he returned to France.
-He made a quick recovery and went back to work with
+the tour to be cut short and he returned to France.
+He made a quick recovery and went back to work with Luter's

-Luter's orchestra and continued his recording efforts.
-Sidney's record sales in France were comparable with those
+orchestra and continued his recording efforts.
+Sidney's record sales in France were comparable with those of the

-of the leading pop stars.
+leading pop stars.
 In America the general public was hardly aware of him.
-In France some felt he could have
+In France some felt he could have easily

 o'clock on the afternoon of 14 May 1959 - his 62 birthday - Sidney Joseph Bechet died.

-thrilling playing 'swung' before that descriptive word had ever been applied to music, and throughout a long career
+playing 'swung' before that descriptive word had ever been applied to music, and throughout a long career he

 passion that should never be absent from jazz.